isomerpages/moe-gongshangpri/pages/Announcements.md

 permalink: /announcements/
 description: ""
 ---
+#### **Teachers' Day visit by ex-Gongshangers**
+In order to facilitate the hand-over and set-up of our school premises for the Presidential Election on 1 September, kindly note that ad-hoc visitors (e.g. ex-pupils) will not be allowed access into the school on 31 August 2023.
+We look forward to welcoming you back on another day.

 #### **MOE ECHA 2023**

 MOE Edusave Character Award (ECHA) 2023.
 Nominations start from 1 August 2023 to 25 August 2023.
 Please click on the following links for more details.